andotherstuff/garland-protocol/garland-v0.1.md

 )
 ```

-### 6.2 Authenticated Encryption
+### 6.2 Encryption

-Each block is encrypted using XChaCha20-Poly1305, an authenticated encryption scheme providing both confidentiality and integrity.
-This algorithm was selected for several reasons.

-XChaCha20-Poly1305 uses a 192-bit nonce, large enough that random generation is safe without coordination.
-The probability of nonce collision reaches 50% only after approximately 2^96 encryptions with the same key-far beyond any realistic usage.
-This property simplifies implementation since blocks can use random nonces without tracking which nonces have been used.

-The algorithm performs well in software without hardware acceleration.
-On systems lacking AES-NI instructions, ChaCha20 outperforms AES by a factor of three or more.
-Since storage systems may run on diverse hardware including mobile devices and low-power servers, software performance matters.

-Poly1305 authentication detects any modification to the ciphertext.
-An attacker who alters even a single bit will cause decryption to fail with overwhelming probability.
-This integrity protection operates independently of the content-addressing scheme and provides defense in depth.
+Each block is encrypted using ChaCha20, a stream cipher widely used in the Nostr ecosystem (NIP-44) and well-supported across platforms.

 The encryption process for block i with file key K_f:

 ```
 block_key = HKDF-SHA256(K_f, "block-encryption", i, 32)
-nonce = random_bytes(24)
+nonce = random_bytes(12)
-ciphertext = XChaCha20-Poly1305-Encrypt(block_key, nonce, plaintext_block)
+ciphertext = ChaCha20-Encrypt(block_key, nonce, plaintext_block)
 encrypted_block = nonce || ciphertext
 ```

-The 24-byte nonce is prepended to the ciphertext so decryption can extract it.
-The authentication tag (16 bytes) is appended by the AEAD construction.
-Total overhead per block is 40 bytes (24-byte nonce + 16-byte tag), negligible relative to the 256 KiB block size.
+The 12-byte nonce is prepended to the ciphertext.
+Total overhead per block is 12 bytes, negligible relative to the 256 KiB block size.

+Integrity is provided by the content-addressing scheme.
+Each share is stored and retrieved by its SHA-256 hash—if a server returns data that doesn't match the requested hash, it is rejected.
+After decryption, the plaintext block hash is verified against the value stored in the inode.
+This layered integrity checking at the storage layer makes encryption-layer authentication unnecessary.

 ### 6.3 Metadata Encryption